-Providing food, energy, water, housing, and other goods and services, while maintaining ecosystem functions and biodiversity that underpin their sustainable supply, is one of the great challenges for cities of the future.
-Worldwide, the UN states that the biosphere upon which as a society depends is being "altered to an unparalleled degree across all spatial scales".
-Their projection is that one million plant and animal species will become extinct in the next few decades due to human-induced impacts on their natural ecosystems (United Nations 2019).
-Projections in the United States project that 25 percent of the 194 species analyzed are projected to lose more than 10% of their supporting ecosystems by 2051(Lawler et al., 2014).
-Preserving existing natural resources is the best strategy to maintain those ecosystem services upon which society is dependent but realizing that in cases where the human footprint is being expanded, these ecosystems will still require management and repair-related efforts to ensure they become well established and self-regulating.
+Providing food, energy, water, housing, and other goods and services while maintaining the ecosystem functions and biodiversity that underpin their sustainable supply is one of the great challenges for cities of the future.
+Worldwide, the UN states that the biosphere upon which we as a society depends is being "altered to an unparalleled degree across all spatial scales."
+Their projection is that one million plant and animal species will become extinct in the next few decades due to human-induced disruptions to their natural ecosystems (United Nations, 2019).
+Projections in the United States indicate that 25% of the 194 species that were analyzed are projected to lose more than 10% of their supporting ecosystems by 2051(Lawler et al., 2014).
+Preserving existing natural resources is the best strategy for maintaining the ecosystem services upon which society is dependent, with the awareness that in cases where the human footprint is expanding, city ecosystems will require management and repair-related efforts to ensure they become well established and self-regulating.

 The integration of natural ecosystems into a city environment is a recognition of the role that nature plays as critical infrastructure.
-In places where the natural resources have been removed or severely degraded, regenerative design should be utilized as a whole system approach that emphasizes the natural processes that restore, renew, or revitalize themselves.
-Similar to an intact and functional natural ecosystem, regenerative design challenges one to consider how human activity can plan for the long term health and needs of socio-ecological systems (Benne and Mang 2016).
+In places where the natural resources have been removed or severely degraded, regenerative design should be used as a whole-system approach that emphasizes the natural processes that restore, renew, or revitalize themselves.
+Similar to an intact and functional natural ecosystem, regenerative design challenges one to consider how human activity can plan for the long-term health and needs of socioecological systems (Benne and Mang, 2016).

-A few established communities in Europe, have guided their urban design through a permaculture process to ensure natural systems are unharmed and ecosystem services are upheld.
+A few established communities in Europe have guided their urban design through a permaculture process to ensure that natural systems are unharmed and ecosystem services are upheld.
 The permaculture process helps integrate human settlement within natural systems through a planning process that includes observation, envisioning, planning, developing, and finally implementing.
-In a region dominated by the built environment and traditional grey infrastructure, there is also an opportunity to integrate natural systems as living infrastructure that will provide critical ecosystem services.
+In a region that is dominated by the built environment and traditional gray infrastructure, there is also an opportunity to integrate natural systems as living infrastructure that will provide critical ecosystem services.